Cancellation of GMAT Scores

 GMAT Score Cancellation for Testing Issues

 GMAT scores that are cancelled because of testing issues will be designated "T" on official score reports.
 Testing issues are generally beyond the control of the individual student, and can include administrative errors, registration or payment mistakes, accidental disclosure of test content, or disruptions at the test center (e.g. extreme weather or loss of power).
 The testing issue category is also sometimes used as an interim designation when there is a suspected policy violation, as in cases of unusual answer patterns, extreme score changes, or wildly inconsistent sectional scores.
 Official score reports will display a "T" while the matter is being investigated by GMAC, and will be later revised to reflect the outcome of that investigation.
-Test-takers whose scores are cancelled due to testing issues will be offered a retest free of charge or a refund.
+Test-takers whose scores are cancelled due to testing issues may be offered a retest free of charge or a refund.
 Students have 15 days from the test date to make this decision, and retests can be scheduled as far as six months in advance.

 Making Decisions on Score Cancellation